 There would be short-term costs to implement the rule in the form of displaced activities while habitat biologists focus on issuing suction dredging permits.
-We estimate about 2.0 FTE of work would be needed to meet the immediate permitting load (in May-July 2019) if the rules are adopted.
-The Cost- Benefit analysis estimates that 570 suction dredgers will need permits from WDFW of which 159 already have permits.
-This leaves 411 as the initial permit work load (applications we estimate will be submitted as soon as the rules are adopted).
-Assuming each habitat biologist will need 10 working hours to conduct a site visit and issue a permit, the work load is 4,110 hours.
+The Cost- Benefit analysis estimates that 570 suction dredgers will need permits from WDFW, of which 159 already have permits.
+This leaves 411 as the immediate permit work load (in the first 12 weeks of implementation).
+We estimate that about 8.6 FTE of work would be needed to meet the immediate permitting load if the rules are adopted.
+This estimate assumes that each habitat biologist will need 10 working hours to conduct a site visit and issue a permit; for 411 permits, the work load is 4,110 hours.
 Working on suction dredging permits means less time can be devoted to issuing other types of HPAs.